 He popped the question in front of my entire family, so naturally he’s very brave.
 We met at Kent State, which is funny because I always said I wanted to meet my husband in college!
 (We met while out at a bar one night – so romantic, I know.)
 My husband is a MMA fighter and loves the UFC.

 AJ and I also really enjoy traveling together.
 Our goal is to visit all 50 states together one day!

 Even MORE About Me

 I am extremely close with my parents and two older brothers.
-I have always thought my parents were hilarious, awesome and of course – cool.
-I have two adorable nephews, Jacob and Alex.
+I have always thought my parents were hilarious and awesome.
+I have three adorable nephews, Jacob, Alex and Grayson.
 For some reason Jacob’s parents trusted me to be his Godmother 🙂 which is actually something I adore.
 I have also been lucky enough to “inherit” three beautiful nieces as part of my husband’s family.
 There’s McKenzie and twin girls Amelia and Janae.
 Being the “favorite” aunt is something I take great pride in and a task I take very seriously 😉

 I have had the same group of girlfriends for 18 years.
 We met in grade school and our moms instantly became best friends as well.
 (It’s all really quite adorable.)
 Of course I also had awesome friends in college too, which reminds me.
 When did we become old enough to have babies and get married?
 Time runs fast my friends!

 I am a coffee and wine lover.
 Nothing is better than getting together with the girls over said wine.
 I love to be up early in the mornings, but hate the part about actually physically getting out of bed.
 I get crabby when I eat too much junk food or go more than a few days without working out.
 I love fashion and looking cute, but I think I love sweatpants and leggings more.
 You can catch me at the gym at 6AM listening to gangsta rap and drinking an extra large cup of coffee afterwards!